NiyongaboEric/Edx-Week-2-Project-Search-Algorithms/README.md

 1. you must have python3 version installed

-2. the output are saved in "output.txt"
+2. the output are saved in "output.txt" file

 3. we are solving 3 types of algorithm in Graph theory .
 Depth-First Search(dfs)